openstack/puppet-swift/README.md

   }
 ```

 Moving from the default service providers to the swiftinit service provider is supported.
 On the next puppet run after setting the swiftinit service provider swift services are stopped on the old provider and immediately started using swift-init.
-This provides a supported upgrade path with no down time.
+This provides a supported upgrade path with no downtime.

 The swiftinit service provider uses the following service type parameters to
 manage swift services in a non standard way.